Bill Russell: Track and field

 Besides basketball, Russell represented USF in track and field events.
 He was a standout in the high jump and according to Track & Field News was ranked the seventh-best high-jumper in the world in 1956, his graduation year, despite not competing in Olympic high-jump competition.
 That year, Russell won high jump titles at the Central California Amateur Athletic Union (AAU) meet, the Pacific AAU meet, and the West Coast Relays (WCR).
 One of his highest jumps occurred at the WCR, where he achieved a mark of 6 ft 9+1/4 in; at the meet, Russell tied Charlie Dumas, who would later in the year win gold in the 1956 Summer Olympics in Melbourne, Australia for the United States and become the first person to high-jump 7 ft. this was all before the Fosbury Flop was introduced, with which all high jump world records after 1978 have been set.
-Russell later stateside that "In '56, I could have made the Olympics in high jump but turned it down to play basketball instead, we could only play one sport then".
+Russell later stated that "In '56, I could have made the Olympics in high jump but turned it down to play basketball instead, we could only play one sport then".
 He also competed in the 440 yd race, which he could complete in 49.6 seconds.